jason-s-yu/cambia-cfr/doc/config.md

 * `agent_params`: Settings defining agent behavior, particularly memory and abstraction.
 * `cambia_rules`: Defines the specific game rules of Cambia to be used during training and simulation.
 * `persistence`: Configuration for saving and loading trained agent data.
-* `logging`: Settings for configuring logging behavior for the main process and workers.
+* `logging`: Settings for configuring logging behavior for the main process and workers, including log rotation and archiving.

 ---